- Make sure that you have an active plan with your wireless carrier.

-- Remove your SIM card from the SIM card tray and then put the SIM card back.
+- If your device has a physical SIM card, remove your iPhone SIM card or iPad SIM card from the SIM card tray and then put the SIM card back.
 Make sure that the SIM tray closes completely and isn’t loose.
-If you use a SIM tray from a different model iPhone or from another phone manufacturer, it might not fit properly.
+If you use a SIM tray from a different model iPhone, iPad, or from another phone manufacturer, it might not fit properly.

-- Try using another SIM card.
+- If your device has a physical SIM card and you've completed the previous step, try using another SIM card.
 If you don't have one, go to your carrier's retail store and ask them to test with another SIM card.
 You might need to replace your SIM card.